-I think many organizations are discovering what many of us have known for a while; that a webinar is an inexpensive lead generating tool that can have a significant ROI when done right.
+I think many organizations are discovering what many of us have known for a while; that a webinar is an inexpensive lead-generating tool that can have a significant ROI when done right.

-What do I mean, “done right?”
+What do I mean, by “done right?”

 Like all content marketing, a webinar done right is spending most of your time promoting great content rather than creating it.

 Luckily, creating great content for a webinar is as easy as looking at what you already have.
 Below are a few existing sources for creating compelling webinar content.
-Sources I turn to whenever a client wants to host a webinar.
+Sources I turn to these whenever a client wants to host a webinar.
 Tell me your favorite webinar creation tips in the comments below.

 The Tribe Has Spoken

 Chances are you know which pieces of content are most popular.
 If you’ve been at it for a while, you know which topics your audience wants more of.
 Both are excellent starting points for the subject of your next webinar.
 Not sure?
-Look at your Google Analytics, most shared blog posts and newsletter open rates.
+Look at your Google Analytics, most shared blog posts, and newsletter open rates.
 Chances are, you’ll find a handful of topics that get a lot of attention from your primary audience.